 4. Taboo Words

 - Each team will choose a person to sit in front of their team, facing them in the “hot seat.”
-You will stand behind the students and hold up a piece of paper with a word on it.
+You’ll stand behind the students and hold up a piece of paper with a word on it.
 The students in the hot seats will not be able to see these papers.

-Teams have three minutes (or any amount of time you want to set) to get their hot seat member to say the word on the paper.
+- Teams have three minutes (or any amount of time you want to set) to get their hot seat member to say the word on the paper.
 The catch is, they can’t say the word under any circumstances.

 If you have more than 12 students in a class, things can get a little chaotic with this game.
 In this case, it’s usually simpler to divide everyone into teams of 5–6 people and have only one team go at a time.

 5. 20 Objects

 - Each student should write out as many items as they can remember on a piece of paper, all in English.

 Students will beg to play this game once they get the hang of it!
 It’s a great way to fill up the last few minutes of class, too.

-Have students draw six columns on their paper and write a category at the top of each column.
+- Have students draw six columns on their paper and write a category at the top of each column.
 You can choose categories that fit what you’ve been studying in class or go with some basics.
 Popular categories include food, names, cities or countries, furniture, verbs and clothing.

 7. Letter Scramble

-Take a list of words that your students have recently learned and write a scrambled version of each on the board.
+- Take a list of words that your students have recently learned and write a scrambled version of each on the board.

 8. Chalkboard Acronym

-Write a word vertically on the board and then have students come up, one at a time, to write a word starting with each letter of the vertical word.
+- Ask students to come up, one at a time, to write a word starting with each letter of the vertical word.
 For example:

 Make this tougher by requiring the words to be related to the acronym.
 Or add some competition by dividing the class into two teams and having them race to finish filling in the words.

 9. What Am I Thinking Of?

 If you’ve ever played 20 Questions, you already know how this game goes.
-To make it a little easier on your students, however, you’re going to include some visual clues.
+To make it a little easier on your students, however, you’re going to include some clues.

 - When you call time, the students swap papers and try to figure out what the other person described.

 10. Word Bingo

 Hand out your bingo sheets (each one should be unique) and have students mark the correct word (and repeat it out loud) when you call it out.
 The first person to finish marking their entire page wins.

 There are some fun variations to Word Bingo!

-Picture Bingo: Use pictures on the Bingo card and call out the words that relate.
+- Picture Bingo: Use pictures on the Bingo card and call out the words that relate.

-Synonym Bingo: Get those brains working by giving students a word that means the same thing as a word on their card.
+- Synonym Bingo: Get those brains working by giving students a word that means the same thing as a word on their card.

-Antonym Bingo: This is just as it sounds.
+- Antonym Bingo: This is just as it sounds.
 Call out the antonyms of words on their cards and see how many students get it.